1998–99 Gillingham F.C. season: Background and pre-season

 The club adopted a new first-choice kit, changing from plain blue shirts to blue and black stripes, a style previously worn in the 1995–96 season.
 In his programme notes for the first match of the season, Scally stated that the fact that the team had won promotion in that season wearing striped shirts was a factor in the decision to adopt them again.
-The second-choice shirts, to be worn in the event of a clash of colours with the opposition, were red and black stripes.
+The away shirts, to be worn in the event of a clash of colours with the home team, were red and black stripes.
 The team prepared for the new season with a number of friendly matches, including one against Crystal Palace, who had played in the FA Premier League in the previous season.